Documentation

 1. Find the call

-Use the Calls filter and find the call you want to review.
+Open the customer (for example Sam Rivera), click the Calls pill near the top of the timeline, and find the call you want to review.

 Click Transcript on the call entry.